Hard rock mixed with ballads and experimental flourishes, Potato manage to put their own spin on the rock genre

 The band was brought together in what we might consider to be a ‘manufactured’ manner, as the original band members all starred in a Coca Cola advert, and a music producer who happened to see it thought they would be good as an actual band.
 While manufactured rock bands such as The Monkees often garner scorn, it appears to have paid off in spades for Potato.
 You would never guess that the band never knew each other before a chance meeting on an ad shoot, they sound like they’ve known each other since their teenage years, writing songs in their bedrooms.
 To be fair, by the time Human was released, they had known each other for ten years, and there might be more natural rapport evident on this album than perhaps in their first album.
 Whatever the case, their authenticity shines through.

-If I were to criticise slightly, some of the softer ballads veer towards the cheesy side of things, and I find they are generally better as rockers than balladeers, but equally this could be my personal preference towards rock songs over ballads.
+If I were to criticise slightly, I would say that some of the softer ballads veer towards the cheesy side of things, and I find they are generally better as rockers than balladeers, but equally this could be my personal preference towards rock songs over ballads.
 Nonetheless, none of the songs are bad, in my opinion, even if the album loses some steam in the middle section.
 The first four and final three songs are all fantastic, with much enjoyment to be had.
-We have seen some very high-quality Asian rock music over this process, whether it’s Chinese glam metal band Hei Bao, or Burmese heavy metal star Lay Phyu, and Potato just about make it into the pantheon along with them.
+We have come across some very high quality Asian rock music during this journey, whether it’s Chinese glam metal band Hei Bao, or Burmese heavy metal star Lay Phyu, and Potato just about make it into the pantheon along with them.
 I don’t think they have songs quite as memorable as either of those two musicians, but what they lack in catchy tunes, they make up for in consistency and a willingness to try new things with their music.
 This album is more inventive than either of those two, and that makes it stand out from a strong crowd.
 Thus, while you may not finish listening to Human humming the tunes (though I wouldn’t rule it out) you will at least come away from the experience having appreciated the talent on offer in the Thai rock scene.